Abd Allah ibn Salam: Promise to Abd Allah

 Abdullah ibn Salam was the first Muslim that was promised Paradise while he was still alive.
 In a Hadith, it was reported that one day while Muhammad was sitting with the best of his companions, he said "Do you want to see a man walking on Earth and in Paradise?"
 Each one of the companions looked in silence towards Muhammad hoping he would mention their name.
 Muhammad pointed in the distance and the companions saw he was looking towards Abd Allah ibn Salam.

 During the end of Caliph Uthman, Abdullah tried to protect Uthman and gave advice to the rebels who surrounded Uthman's house but was ignored by the rebels.

 Death

 He died in 663 in Medina.

 Non-Muslim view

-Although Muslim sources generally state that he converted immediately after Muhammad’s arrival to Medina, some non-Muslim scholars give more credence to other Muslim sources that allegedy indicate 630 as the year of Ibn Salam’s conversion.
+Although Muslim sources generally state that he converted immediately after Muhammad’s arrival to Medina, some non-Muslim scholars give more credence to other Muslim sources that allegedly indicate 630 as the year of Ibn Salam’s conversion.